 The SSE Hydro

-A symphonic celebration of Doctor Who takes place in May 2015 at The SSE Hydro, a 12,000 seater multi-purpose arts venue on the banks of the River Clyde.
-The hotly anticipated show will feature the show's musical scores alongside some of the Doctor's famous adversaries, including the iconic Daleks, Cybermen and The Silence.
+A symphonic celebration of Doctor Who took place in May 2015 at The SSE Hydro, a 12,000 seater multi-purpose arts venue on the banks of the River Clyde.
+The hotly anticipated show featured the drama's musical scores alongside some of the Doctor's famous adversaries, including the iconic Daleks, Cybermen and The Silence.